You are here

 Comment

 A statement of opinion does not constitute an “untrue statement of material fact” simply because the stated opinion ultimately proves incorrect.
 Omnicare, Inc. v.
 Laborers Dist.
 Council Const.
 Indus.
 Pension Fund, 575 U.S. 175, 176 (2015).
 For example, a statement that is merely aspirational—such as a corporate code of conduct—generally is not actionable because it cannot be said to be false.
 See Retail Wholesale & Dep’t Store Union Local 338 Retirement Fund v.
 Hewlett-Packard Co., 845 F.3d 1268, 1275-76 (9th Cir.
 2017).
 But an opinion is actionable as a false statement if the speaker does not sincerely hold the view or belief expressed regarding the material representation or if the opinion contains a material, verifiable statement of fact that is untrue.
 Omnicare, 575 U.S. at 183-85.
 Further, an opinion may be actionable if the speaker omits material facts necessary to make the opinion not misleading.
 Id. at 185-91.
 When the omission of a fact, taken in its full context, makes an opinion misleading to a reasonable investor, securities law “creates liability only for the omission of material facts that cannot be squared with such a fair reading.”
 Id. at 190-91.
-Although Omnicare was decided under §11 of the Securities Act of 1933, the Ninth Circuit clarified that the pleading requirements set forth in Omnicare apply to claims under § 10(b) of the 1934 Act and Rule 10b-5.
+Although Omnicare was decided under § 11 of the Securities Act of 1933, the Ninth Circuit has clarified that the pleading requirements set forth in Omnicare apply to claims under § 10(b) of the 1934 Act and Rule 10b-5.
 City of Dearborn Heights Act 345 Police & Fire Ret.
 Sys. v.
 Align Tech., Inc., 856 F.3d 605, 616 (9th Cir.
 2017); see also In re Alphabet, Inc. Sec.
 Litig., 1 F.4th 687, 699 (9th Cir.
 2021); Glazer Cap.
-Mgmt., L.P. v.
-Forescout Techs., Inc., 63 F.4th 747,764, 771, 779 (9th Cir.
-2023) (applying Omnicare in context of § 10(b) and Rule 10b-5 claims)
+Mgmt. v.
+Forescout Techs., Inc., 63 F.4th 747, 764, 771, 779 (9th Cir.
+2023) (applying Omnicare in the context of § 10(b) and Rule 10b-5 claims).

-As to “omission,” the Supreme Court has held that Rule 10b-5 is violated by nondisclosure only when there is a duty to disclose.
+As to “omissions,” the Supreme Court has held that Rule 10b-5 is violated by nondisclosure only when there is a duty to disclose.
 See Basic Inc. v.
 Levinson, 485 U.S. 224, 239 n.17 (1988) (“Silence, absent a duty to disclose, is not misleading under Rule 10b-5.”).
 There is a duty to disclose “when necessary ‘to make . . . statements made, in the light of the circumstances under which they were made, not misleading.’”
 Matrixx Initiatives, Inc. v.
-Siracusano563 U.S. 27, 44 (2011) (citing 17 C.F.R. § 240.10b-5(b)); See also Hanon v.
+Siracusano, 563 U.S. 27, 44 (2011) (citing 17 C.F.R. § 240.10b-5(b)); see also Hanon v.
 Dataproducts Corp., 976 F.2d 497, 504 (9th Cir.
 1992) (“Rule 10b-5 imposes a duty to disclose material facts that are necessary to make disclosed statements, whether mandatory or volunteered, not misleading”).
+In addition, the Supreme Court has stated that “[p]ure omissions are not actionable under Rule 10b-5(b).”
+Macquarie Infrastructure Corp. v.
+Moab Partners, 601 U.S. 257, 260, 264 (2024) (holding that the failure to disclose information that Item 303 of SEC Regulation S-K requires be provided in periodic public filings does not, by itself, support a private action under Rule 10b-5(b); that rule prohibits only misrepresenting material facts and omitting material facts that are necessary to make the statements that are made not misleading).

-A duty of disclosure may also arise when the parties have “a fiduciary or agency relationship, prior dealings or circumstances such that one party has placed trust and confidence in the other.”
+A duty of disclosure also may arise when the parties have “a fiduciary or agency relationship, prior dealings or circumstances such that one party has placed trust and confidence in the other.”
 Paracor Fin., Inc. v.
 Gen. Electric Capital Corp., 96 F.3d 1151, 1157 (9th Cir.
-1996) (citations and internal quotation marks omitted) (holding that financer of leveraged buyout of corporation did not have duty to disclose material information regarding corporation to investors in corporation’s debentures).
+1996) (citations and internal quotation marks omitted) (holding that a financer of a leveraged buyout of a corporation did not have a duty to disclose material information regarding the corporation to investors in the corporation’s debentures).
 A notable example of Rule 10b-5 liability for material omissions arising out of a fiduciary relationship is insider trading.
 See Chiarella v.
 United States, 445 U.S. 222, 228 (1980) (recognizing that insider trading is actionable under Section 10(b) because “a relationship of trust and confidence [exists] between the shareholders of a corporation and those insiders who have obtained confidential information by reason of their position with that corporation”).
 It bears emphasis, however, that a trust relationship is not essential to establishing liability for failure to disclose under Rule 10b-5; a defendant can assume a duty to disclose by “affirmatively tell[ing] a misleading half-truth about a material fact to a potential investor[,] . . . independent of any responsibilities arising from a trust relationship.”
 United States v.
 Laurienti, 611 F.3d 530, 541 (9th Cir.
 2010).

 (1) is an employee of the issuer of the security;